Zekao/BootToRoot/writeup1.md

 ## Exploiting the FTP

-We gave a password file containing the potential session credential fot lmezard user.
+We gave a password file containing the potential session credential for lmezard user.
 When we try to login to the lmezard session it doesn't work but as we previously see we have a FTP service running in the target machine.
-We can try these credential to check if session work.
+We can try these credential to check if the session works.

 ```bash
 ➜  ~ ftp